Adyen/adyen-commercetools/deployment-examples/gcp/serverless/notification/README.md

 2. Notification module requires `ADYEN_INTEGRATION_CONFIG` as `Runtime environment variable`.
 3. Deployments work by uploading an archive containing your function's source code to a Google Cloud Storage bucket.
 To bundle the extension module, navigate to in `notification` folder run `npm run zip-google-function`.
-4. Specify the `notificationTrigger` as the entry point function in your GCP Cloud Function configuration.
+4. Specify the `notificationTrigger` as the entry point function in your GCP Cloud Function configuration and runtime as `Node.js 14`.
 5. Please check our general [best practices](../../../../docs/BEST_PRACTICES.md) for your deployment.

 ### Helpful Links: